MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/security-governance-and-compliance.md

 - Use built-in policies where possible to minimize operational overhead.

-- Assign the built-in policy contributor role at a particular scope to enable application-level governance.
+- Assign the built-in Policy Contributor role at a particular scope to enable application-level governance.

 - Limit the number of Azure Policy assignments made at the root management group scope to avoid managing through exclusions at inherited scopes.